-IUCN is working to accelerate the effective use of Nature-Based Solutions.
-Our work is aimed at improving the understanding of what constitutes a robust operational framework for Nature-Based Solutions.
-IUCN is leading the way in identifying and testing the key operational parameters that improve the efficacy of Nature-Based Solutions as the next necessary step in promoting NBS uptake and up-scaling.
-From the analysis of the scientific literature three important aspects to understanding NBS have emerged \\Control of Nature-Based Solutions\\.
+IUCN is working to accelerate the effective use of nature-based solutions.
+Our work is aimed at improving the understanding of what constitutes a robust operational framework for NBS.
+IUCN is leading the way in identifying and testing the key operational parameters that improve the efficacy of NBS as the next necessary step in promoting NBS uptake and upscaling.
+From the analysis of the scientific literature three important aspects to understanding NBS have emerged65:

-- At the heart of NBS, lie well managed social-ecological systems, where risks and opportunities are defined in the context of ecosystem management and people's well-being.
-This includes relatively untouched natural ecosystems, actively managed and modified ecosystems, and new or restored ecosystems; they can be found in protected areas, agricultural and urban settings. - The following five emerging parameters appear to determine effectiveness of a NBS: (i) diversity, (ii) societal value, (iii) adaptive governance, (iv) time, and (v) scale. - As NBS rely on functioning ecosystems, they lend themselves to on-going improvement and adaptive management over time, unlike some hard infrastructure and engineering options.
-This means that unlike built infrastructure, the value of well managed ecosystems can appreciate over time as ecosystem services yield increasing NBS for society.
+- At the heart of NBS lie well-managed social-ecological systems, where risks and opportunities are defined in the context of ecosystem management and people's wellbeing.
+This includes relatively untouched natural ecosystems, actively managed and modified ecosystems, and new or restored ecosystems; they can be found in protected areas, agricultural and urban environments, and a very diverse range of other settings. - The following five emerging parameters appear to determine effectiveness of an NBS: (i) diversity, (ii) societal value, (iii) adaptive governance, (iv) time, and (v) scale. - As NBS rely on functioning ecosystems, they lend themselves to on-going improvement and adaptive management over time, unlike some hard infrastructure and engineering options.
+This means that unlike built infrastructure, the value of wellmanaged ecosystems can appreciate over time as ecosystem services yield increasing benefits for society in the form of NBS.